Reviews You Can Rely On

 Looking for a particular type of sock for a certain activity?
 Our powderhounds have been testing the best ski socks on the slopes for years.
 If you've got some big treks on the calendar, head on over to our best hiking socks review to be sure you're outfitted for your adventure.
 For those of you who like to stack up the cardio, we'd suggest reading up on our review of the best running socks, whether you get your miles on the pavement or the trail.
 If you're on the prowl for some comfortable new kicks, take a look at our best walking shoe and best slippers reviews.

-Editor's Note: We updated our socks review on April 30, 2024, with additional information on our testing process.
+Editor's Note: We updated our socks review on November 5, 2024, with new award winners and additional insights and comparative recommendations across the lineups, plus videos of our testing process.

 Best Overall Men's Sock